adbayb/coulis/coulis/README.md

 ### createServerContext

-A factory to initialize a server context and expose helpers (including getting stringified styles to be injected in the HTML to prevent FOUC "Flash Of Unstyled Content" browser side):
+A factory to initialize a server context and expose helpers to enable server-side rendering.
+It helps prevent what is known as FOUC (Flash Of Unstyled Content) on the browser side.

+Here's a vanilla React integration example generating HTML content:

 ```tsx
 import { renderToString } from "react-dom/server";